VertaAI/modeldb/client/verta/docs/examples/tutorials/merge.rst

     #     please create a new Commit with the updated blobs
     #     see https://docs.verta.ai/en/master/examples/tutorials/merge.html for instructions

-We'll make a quick stop to the Web App to check what items are in conflict: in this case, it's the version of the ``verta`` Python package.
+We can refer to the Web App and check what items are in conflict: in this case, it's the version of the ``verta`` Python package.

 .. image:: /_static/gifs/tutorial-merge-1.gif
     :width: 400px